Written by Ronald D. Moore, David Carren, J. Larry Carroll, and Joe Menosky

 What is a surprise is who is behind this whole situation coming to a head.
 The last scene carries a jolt with it that had viewers wondering “How…?” for the entire summer.

-Though not quite the season-ending cliff-hanger The Best of Both Worlds Part I was, this does a good job of setting up a conflict to be resolves in the first episode of the fifth season.
+Though not quite the season-ending cliff-hanger The Best of Both Worlds Part I was, this does a good job of setting up a conflict to be resolved in the first episode of the fifth season.
 Does Captain Picard stay true to his word and stay out of Klingon internal affairs?
 Will the Romulans succeed in having their puppet as the head of the Klingon Empire?
 Will Worf serve on the Enterprise again?

 These questions, and many others, will be answered on the next episode of……